HF3682

-Grantee fraud risk rating system and corresponding grants management criteria required.
+Grantee fraud risk rating system and corresponding grants management required, and money appropriated.

 Related bill: SF4224